-To ensure compliance with the reporting requirements of Section 16(a) of the Exchange Act, all Section 16 Reporting Persons must, before entering into a purchase or sale of Mercer's securities or a Trading Plan, notify the Corporate Secretary to obtain clearance of the transaction and, immediately following completion of the transaction, notify the Corporate Secretary of the date, quantity, price, and the nature of the transaction.
-Section 16 Reporting Persons do not have to preclear or provide immediate notice of Permitted Transactions unless the transaction is subject to the two-business-day or other accelerated reporting under Section 16(a) of the Exchange Act.
+To ensure compliance with the reporting requirements of Section 16(a) of the Exchange Act, all Section 16 Reporting Persons must, before entering into a purchase or sale of Mercer's securities or a Trading Plan, notify Mercer's Secretary to obtain clearance of the transaction and, immediately following completion of the transaction, notify Mercer's Secretary of the date, quantity, price, and the nature of the transaction.
+Section 16 Reporting Persons do not have to pre-clear or provide immediate notice of Permitted Transactions unless the transaction is subject to the two-business-day or other accelerated reporting under Section 16(a) of the Exchange Act.
 In general, other employees of Mercer do not need to pre-clear their trades with Mercer.
-In all cases, the Corporate Secretary is available to answer any questions on the application of the Policy, but ultimate responsibility for trading in securities lies with you.
+In all cases, Mercer's Secretary is available to answer any questions on the application of the Policy, but ultimate responsibility for trading in securities lies with you.